jgeumlek/WiimoteGlue/README.md

 * Improve the accelerometer/infared/balance board processing
 * Add a "waggle button" that is triggered when the wiimote or nunchuk are shaken.
 * Add a mode for the balance board that modulates an axis (or axes?) by walking in place.
-* Add more commandline arguments for more options
 * Add in rumble support.
 * Allow buttons to be mapped to axes, and vice versa.
 * Improve the control mapping files to be less cumbersome.
 * Way off: add in a GUI or interface for controlling the driver outside of the the driver's STDIN.
 System tray icon?
 * A means of calibrating the axes?
-* A reasonable way to let separate controllers have separate control mappings while not making extra work when the same mapping is wanted on all.
 * Clean and document the code in general.
 * A way to store device aliases based on their unique bluetooth addresses.

 ##Known Issues

-* Though each controller can be in a different mode depending on its extension, there are just two mappings for each mode: gamepad or keyboard.
 * Sometimes extensions aren't detected, especially when already inserted when a wiimote connects.
 Unplugging them and re-inserting generally fixes this.
 * Though the Wii U Pro supports changing the button mappings and axis mappings, it does not allow inverting the axes.
 * Since the Wii U Pro is already detected by SDL, WiimoteGlue leads to "duplicate" controllers.
-* Keyboard/mouse emulation is not perfect.
-Expect changes in the interface.
 * Currently single-threaded, handling all input events across all controllers.
 May introduce latency?
 * Virtual gamepads don't change their axis sensitivities or deadzones when their input sources change.
 The deadzone ideal for a thumb stick might not be the ideal for a tilt control.
 * Code is messy as a personal project.
 Particularly, i18n was not a concern when writing it.
 Sorry.